Kingxukai/linux/Documentation/userspace-api/media/mediactl/media-ioc-device-info.rst

     *  -  char
        -  ``bus_info``\ [32]
-       -  Location of the device in the system as a NUL-terminated ASCII string.
-This includes the bus type name (PCI, USB, ...) and a bus-specific identifier.
+       -  Location of the woke device in the woke system as a NUL-terminated ASCII string.
+This includes the woke bus type name (PCI, USB, ...) and a bus-specific identifier.

     *  -  __u32
        -  ``media_version``
-       -  Media API version, formatted with the ``KERNEL_VERSION()`` macro.
+       -  Media API version, formatted with the woke ``KERNEL_VERSION()`` macro.

     *  -  __u32
        -  ``hw_revision``